For Badgeholders Only: Overview

 When it first appeared, this release was notable not only for the band's strong performance and superb sound quality recording, but also for the surprise guest, Keith Moon from The Who.
 Moon plays throughout the nearly 20 minute drum solo and returns later for the encores.

 This concert occurred just two days after the equally famous June 21, 1977 show, with that concert having been immortalised on the bootleg Listen to This Eddie.
-However, whereas the "Eddie" bootleg featured a recording made by audience member Mike Millard, the recording that appeared on the original "For Badgeholders Only" vinyl bootleg was the work of an unknown taper.
+However, whereas the "Eddie" bootleg featured a recording made by audience member Mike Millard, the recording that appeared on the original "For Badgeholders Only" vinyl bootleg was the work of another audience member named Jon Wizardo, which was not known for many years until the release of the bootleg's master tapes in 2023.
 Millard did make his own recording of the June 23rd concert, but his tape did not appear until years later, when it was released on other bootlegs of the show.
 As with all bootlegs that have been made of Led Zeppelin concerts, these recordings were done in secret, and were issued illegally on vinyl and CD without the permission of the band.

 The original vinyl issue of "For Badgeholders Only" was released on two separate double-LP releases, with the songs from the concert featured out-of-sequence, spread out over the two sets.
 The first release was simply titled "For Badgeholders Only", and came packaged in a plastic-wrapped sleeve, with a photocopied insert featuring a live shot of Page and a matrix number of "LZ 1234".
 "For Badgeholders Only (Part 2)", featured a picture of Plant and a matrix number of "LZ 7", and the remaining songs from the show, save for "The Song Remains the Same", which was not featured on either release.
 The labels on the records themselves all bore the same logo of a picture of a dragonfly on one side, and the words "Dragonfly Records" on the other.
 Later pressings of the album bore alternate labels on the records themselves, such as "Ruthless Rhymes", while still using the same covers.